Traveling to Mons

 Here's my ride.
 There's a two-level train like this every half hour, in each direction.

 Mons may have economic problems, but it makes where I live in the U.S., with crumbling to non-existent infrastructure, look pitiful.
-Only three trains a week, and the supposed express highway is filled with holes the size of shoeboxes.
+I have access to only three trains a week, and the supposed express inter-state highway is filled with holes the size of shoeboxes.

 Yes, this is it.
 Let's get in.